 Strategy A keeps your application objects (those which must exist for data normalization purposes but which a user doesn’t necessarily know about) creation tucked nicely away in the models, where they belong.
 It’s right next to a validation, so you can be sure you won’t screw anything up, because your tests will catch you if you do.
 Strategy B could do most of the same, but the creation process is being triggered a bit higher up (in the controller action, by virtue of the page request).

 Strategy A doesn’t care about extra data in your database.
 It creates things you might sometime need, at a time where it can be sure you’d earliest need them.
 Strategy B doesn’t want you to have a bunch of records no one cares about.
 It creates them when someone wants to use them, and only when someone wants to use them.

-So, in conclusion, there's no conclusion.
-I think that just in time creation done with a
+In conclusion, there’s no conclusion.
+I think that just in time creation done

 Thanks to the thoughtbot dev team for assistance in summarizing this topic for this post.